 It was a disaster today.

-And on top of being a national disgrace, uh nine Eastern on Fox.
+And on top of being a national disgrace, nine Eastern on Fox.

 All right, as we continue, final moments.

-They only had these hearings, Sean, because of pushback uh for transparency and more due process.
+They only had these hearings, Sean, because of pushback for transparency and more due process.

-And the reason they didn't want the hearings was what we're seeing today in the last few days.
+And the reason I didn't want the hearings was what we're seeing today in the last few days.

 They don't have any evidence of misconduct by the president.

-And I'm sure there's some Democrats in the house asking Adam Schiff why you've been lying to us for the last three months on what President Trump had been doing.
+And I'm sure there are some Democrats in the House asking Adam Schiff, why have you been lying to us for the last three months on what President Trump had been doing?

 You have nothing.